elbywan/zap/README.md

 - [bun](https://bun.sh/) was a great source of inspiration for this project, but it comes with tradeoffs.
 While tremendously fast, it did not support some critical features when I started working on Zap and is not as flexible as I would like it to be.

 #### So I decided to build a package manager that would be fast, flexible and easy to use.
-For my own personal use, but also for the community.
+For my own personal use, but also for the community (in the long run).

 ### How?

-Crystal is a compiled language, which means that it should be faster than JavaScript.
-It can easily tap into system calls and use the fastest ones depending on the platform.
+Zap is written in [Crystal](https://crystal-lang.org/) which is a compiled language, which means that it should be faster than JavaScript.
+It can easily tap into system calls and use the fastest ones depending on the platform (_for instance [clonefile](https://www.manpagez.com/man/2/clonefile/)_).
 It is also an excellent fit when dealing with concurrent tasks.

-Crystal also has _experimental_ support for parallelism and can dispatch fibers to a pool of worker threads, which means that it can take advantage of multiple cores.
-This is especially useful when dealing with CPU-bound tasks.
+Crystal also has _experimental_ support for parallelism and can dispatch fibers to a pool of worker threads, which means that Zap can take advantage of multiple cores.
+This is especially useful when dealing with CPU-bound tasks like parsing package manifests.

 ## Installation